bounswe/bounswe2023group5/reports/lab_report_9.md

 ## Planned Vs. Actual

 * We have not implemented character linking functionality for forum posts for our frontend application , we will complete it this week.
-* We have not implemented avatar functionality implementation for our mobile application , we will complete it this week.
+* We have not implemented character functionality for our mobile application , we will complete it this week.
 * We have not implemented home page for our mobile application , we will complete it this week.